vvelitkn/vvelitkn.com/Rangoon-CTF-Writeup/index.md

 But if we create a wrong flag but with a right way we can see that program creates real flag for last cmp instruction, at least some info about the flag.

-We can execute code with this argument: CTFlearn{aaaaaaa_aaaaa_aaaa}
+We can execute code with this argument: CTFlearn{aaaaaaaa_aaaa_aaaa}

 <p align="center"> <img src="assets/Untitled%2010.png"> </p>